esdevver/git-remote-s3/README.md

 The remote HEAD is set to track the branch that has been pushed first to the remote repo.
 To change the remote HEAD branch, delete the HEAD object `s3://<bucket>/<prefix>/HEAD` and then run `git-remote-s3 doctor s3://<bucket>/<prefix>`.

+When you use `s3+zip://` instead of `s3://`, an additional zip archive named `repo.zip` is uploaded next to the `sha.bundle` file.
+This is for example useful if you want to use the Repo as a S3 Source for AWS CodePipeline, which expects a `.zip` file.
+The path on S3 when you push to the `main` branch is for example `refs/heads/main/repo.zip`.
+See [How S3 remote work](#how-s3-remote-work) for more details about the bundle file.

 ## Clone a repo

 To clone the repo to another folder just use the normal git syntax using the s3 URI as remote: